 Eckehard Stier was born and raised in Dresden, and he has gone on to make a mark on the global music scene.
 His career began as a member of the famous Dresden Kreuzchor, where he was the first-prize winner of the Rudolf Mauersberger scholarship.
 His first appointment as a music director was with the Gerhart-Hauptmann-Theatre Görlitz and the New Lausitz Philharmonic and he was the Chief Conductor oft he Auckland Philhamonia Orchestra from 2009 - 2015.

 He has since appeared as guest conductor with the London Symphony, London Philharmonic Orchestra, Tokyo Philharmonic and the Melbourne Symphony Orchestra, Dresdner Philharmonie, Staatskapelle Halle, Münchner Symphoniker, MDR Sinfonieorchester, Robert Schumann Philharmonie Chemnitz and the WDR Radio Orchestra Cologne.
-2017 Eckehard Stier will make his debut with the Staatsphilharmonie Rheinland-Pfalz and in Israel.
+2019 Eckehard Stier will make his debut with the Staatsphilharmonie Rheinland-Pfalz and in Israel.
 He returns to the podium of the Orchestra of the Swan and the Massimo Bellini Catania.
 Also he will give his Debut with the Essener Philharmonic Orchestra and he will work with the world famous ensemble Amarcord.
 He has also conducted recordings with London Symphony, Auckland Philharmonia and with the Orchestra of the Swan.

 With a broad repertoire of more than 80 operas Eckehard Stier is well known as an opera conductor.
 His interpretations of the works of Richard Strauss and Richard Wagner in particular have received acclaim from both audiences and critics.